Last updated June 2023

-Sometimes you can not avoid the clichés: Helgøya Island, in the middle of lake Mjøsa, it a true postcard idyll.
-We visited the heart-shaped island on a sunny day in July and was charmed from the very first moment.
+We’re not usually ones for clichés, but sometimes, there’s just no getting around them: Helgøya Island, in the middle of Lake Mjøsa, is a true postcard idyll.
+We visited the heart-shaped island on a sunny day in July and were charmed right from the very first moment.

-Hovelsrud farm was our first stop of the day.
-At the farm are flowers, herbs, salads and fruit trees in multitude.
+Hovelsrud Farm was our first stop of the day.
+The farm garden is brimming with flowers, herbs, lettuce and fruit trees.
 Yet nothing is left to chance.
 Everything is planted exactly as it was in 1840.
-Strict symmetry, sharp lines, and chess patterns were probably ideal at this time.
+Strict symmetry, sharp lines, and chess patterns were probably all the rage at that time.
 And it still looks great today.
-It is also peaceful, harmonious and beautiful—simply idyllic.
-No wonder that the historic garden at Hovelsrud has won prices both nationally and internationally!
+It is peaceful, harmonious, and beautiful—simply put, idyllic.
+No wonder that the historic garden at Hovelsrud has won prizes both nationally and internationally!

-Scattered around the extensive garden are benches and seating areas inviting you to enjoy a quiet moment.
+Scattered around the extensive garden are benches and seating areas inviting you to enjoy a few moments of peace.
 However, it is not entirely quiet.
-An army of flying creatures is constantly working hard to move pollen around the garden.
-Luckily, the cubby, humming bumblebees don’t need to fly too far – here are flowers in abundance.
-We sit down and take in the sounds of summer.
+An army of winged insects is working hard to move pollen around the garden.
+Luckily, the chubby, humming bumblebees don’t need to fly too far—there is an abundance of flowers all calling out to them with their vibrant colors.
+We sit down and take in the sights and sounds of summer.

 A visit to Hovelsrud is a feast for the senses.
-After a while, however, we begin to feel hungry.
+After a while, however, our stomachs start demanding to be fed as well.
 We somewhat reluctantly return to our car, but fortunately, our next stop is close by.
 A little further along the road is Skafferiet at Hovinsholm.
-The café with the beautiful garden is another reason why Helgøya draws tourists in numbers.
+This café with its beautiful garden is another reason why Helgøya draws tourists in numbers.

-We order food by a smiling and very friendly girl behind the counter inside the café and take a seat in the shade of a cherry tree in the spacious garden.
-The food arrives shortly after, served by another kind employee.
+We order food from a smiling and very friendly girl behind the counter inside the café and take a seat in the shade of a cherry tree in the spacious garden.
+The food arrives shortly afterwards, served by another kind employee.

-We mmm’ ourselves through bread with brie and blackberry jam, a crunchy crispy summer salad and a moist carrot cake.
-The accompanying homemade raspberry lemonade is the perfect thirst quencher on this warm summer day.
+We thoroughly enjoy some bread with brie and blackberry jam, a crunchy crispy summer salad, and a moist carrot cake.
+The accompanying homemade raspberry lemonade is the perfect thirst-quencher on this warm summer day.

-We overhear yet another (!) very hospitable staff member explaining that most of what is served at Skafferiet is produced at the farm.
-The bread is freshly baked every day, and the herbs come from their own garden.
-She further explains that the sandwiches and salads are plated after each order.
-In other words, the food is fresher than freshest.
-With such a philosophy it is no wonder that guests come again and again to the lush garden at Skafferiet.
+We overhear yet another very hospitable staff member explaining that most of what is served at Skafferiet is produced at the farm.
+The bread is freshly baked every day, and they grow the herbs themselves.
+She further explains that every sandwich and salad is made to order.
+In other words, the food is fresher than fresh.
+With such a philosophy, it is no wonder that guests come again and again to the lush garden at Skafferiet.

-And the blooming garden is probably what attracts many visitors to Hovinsholm, but a visit here can be recommended during all weathers.
+The blooming garden is probably what attracts many visitors, but a visit here would be enjoyable during all seasons.
 Inside, the café is beautifully decorated in country style with wildflowers on the tables.
-We are more than happy to sit here next time!
+We will be more than happy to sit there next time!

-Unless you sleep the day away, it is possible to visit Helgøya on a day trip from Oslo.
-Driving time is approximately two hours each way.
+Unless you sleep the morning away, it is possible to visit Helgøya on a day trip from Oslo.
+The drive takes approximately 2 hours each way.

 If you have more time at your disposal, there are multiple places offering accommodation in the area.